BESTenergytrade/simply/doc/source/getting_started.rst

 General concept
 ===============
-Simply is an agent-based market simulation tool that assigns market agents to clusters and can perform different :ref:`matching_algorithms` with their bids and asks with some of the algorithms taking the various clusters into account.
+Simply is an agent-based market simulation tool with market actors sending bids and asks to a market, that can be cleared using different periodic :ref:`matching_algorithms`.
+The algorithms take grid fees into account, which can be based on clusters defined by the agent's location in the network.
+The matching algorithms can also be used individually via a wrapper using a json format for order definition.

 Run Simply
 ==========